Daphne Anderson

-Daphne Anderson (née Scrutton; 27 April 1922 – 15 January 2013) was an English stage, film, and television actress, as well as a dancer and singer.
+Daphne Anderson (born Daphne Margaret Scrutton; 27 April 1922 – 15 January 2013) was an English stage, film, and television actress, as well as a dancer and singer.
 She made her London theatre debut in 1938 at the Windmill Theatre.
 Anderson appeared in such films as The Beggar's Opera, Hobson's Choice and The Scarlet Pimpernel.

 Biography

 Anderson was born on 27 April 1922, in London, to parents Alan Edward Scrutton and Gladys Amy Scrutton (née Juler).
 Her surname was originally "Scrutton", but she later changed it to "Anderson".
 Anderson attended Kensington High School.
 She married Lionel William Carter.
 Her aunt was the composer Mary Anderson Lucas.

 Theatrical career

 Daphne Anderson studied dancing under Zelia Raye.
 She made her first stage performance in 1937 at the Richmond Theatre as a chorus member in a production of Cinderella.
 The following year, Anderson made her London theatre debut in the chorus of the Revudeville at the Windmill Theatre.

 She played several roles in various theatrical productions of Lewis Carroll's Alice's Adventures in Wonderland.
 In 1943, she played Father William in a production of Alice in Wonderland and the Walrus in Alice Through the Looking-Glass, both at the Scala Theatre in London.
 She was a prominent member of Leonard Sachs' Players Theatre Company in London, appearing regularly at the Charing Cross Villiers Street venue and featured on recordings made there.
 In 1951 she appeared at the Princes Theatre in The Seventh Veil.

 In 1972, she assumed the role of the Red Queen in Alice Through the Looking-Glass at the Ashcroft Theatre.